 - Bake for an hour on 350 F.

-· It's best to use a good quality chocolate bar instead of chocolate chips.
-As mentioned in the post, I had dark chocolate on hand, but you can use semi-sweet as well.
+- It's best to use a good quality chocolate bar instead of chocolate chips.

-· For a loaf of healthier banana bread, use the whole wheat bread.
+- For a loaf of healthier banana bread, use whole wheat flour.
 I think it would be good with almond flour for a gluten-free version.

-· You can add ½ cup chopped walnuts to the batter if you desire.
+- You can add ยฝ cup chopped walnuts to the batter if you desire.

 Electric Mixer